mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 #### Electronic Speed Controllers (ESCs)
 - What is an electronic speed controller (ESC)?
 - Why are ESCs often required for brushless motors?
-- What's the difference between an ESC and a single-phase motor driver?
+- What is the difference between an ESC and a single-phase motor driver?
 What additional functionality may an ESC offer?
 - What components/subsystems does an ESC have?
 - How do you interface with ESCs?
 What other components/contollers are needed?
 How do they communicate?
 - Design an ESC.